tiisanoja/ruuvi/README.md

 ## Database

-Database is changed from InfluxDB.
+Database was changed from InfluxDB to QuestDB.
 OSS version of InfluxDB v 3.0 is supporting quering only 72h data.
 "InfluxDB 3 Core limits query time ranges to approximately 72 hours."
-It is not suitable to this project anymore.
-So it is time to find an other timeseries database.
-Project has started to use QuestDB.
+It is not suitable to this project anymore because history data is important part of this project.
+So it was time to find an other timeseries based database.
+Project started to use QuestDB.
 It supports InfluxDB API for data insertions.
-Seems that database works directly using InfluxDB libraries.
-Anyway migration to QuestDB driver is planned to do next.
+Seems that database works directly using InfluxDB libraries but migration to QuestDB drivers was done.

 ## Grafana